k3s-io/k3s/tests/TESTING.md

 ## Integration Tests

-Integration tests should be used to test a specific functionality of k3s that exists across multiple go packages, either via exported function calls, or more often, CLI comands.
+Integration tests should be used to test a specific functionality of k3s that exists across multiple Go packages, either via exported function calls, or more often, CLI comands.
 Integration tests should be used for "black box" testing.

 ### Framework